zama-ai/tfhe-rs/tfhe/docs/tutorials/ascii_fhe_string.md

 tfhe = { version = "0.6.1", features = ["integer", "x86_64-unix"]}
 ```

-Other configurations can be found [here](../getting_started/installation.md).

-In the `FheAsciiString::encrypt` function, some data validation is done:
+Refer to the [installation guide](../getting\_started/installation.md) for other configurations.

-* The input string can only contain ascii characters.
+The `FheAsciiString::encrypt` function performs data validation to ensure the input string contains only ASCII characters.

-It is not possible to branch on an encrypted value, however it is possible to evaluate a boolean condition and use it to get the desired result.
-Checking if the 'char' is an uppercase letter to modify it to a lowercase can be done without using a branch, like this:
+In FHE operations, direct branching on encrypted values is not possible.
+However, you can evaluate a boolean condition to obtain the desired outcome.
+Here is an example to check and convert the 'char' to a lowercase without using a branch:

 ```rust
 pub const UP_LOW_DISTANCE: u8 = 32;